ESM and CJS Interoperability

 Node.js defaults to CommonJS when type is omitted.
 Enforce ESM at the package root or use explicit extensions:

-# Verify package type resolution
+# Verify the package's declared type

 node -e "console.log(require('./package.json').type)"